Species Introduction

 ✓ Expert Tip

-Keep a close eye on your fish during feeding times, as this can reveal their health and activity levels.
+Keep a close eye on your fish during feeding time, as this can reveal their health status based on their eagerness to eat.

 Q: How do I successfully breed Poecilia Wingei?